cosmos/sdk-tutorials/starport-blog/01-index.md

 In this handler you create a `Post` object (post type was defined in the very first step).
 You populate the post object with creator and title from the message (`msg.Creator` and `msg.Title`) and use the unique ID that was generated in `tx.go` with `NewMsgCreatePost()` using `uuid.New().String()`.

-After creating a post object with creator, ID and title, the message handler calls `k.CreatePost(ctx, post)`. “k” stands for Keeper, an abstraction used by the SDK that writes data to the store.
+After creating a post object with creator, ID and title, the message handler calls `k.CreatePost(ctx, post)`. “k” stands for [Keeper](https://docs.cosmos.network/master/building-modules/keeper.html), an abstraction used by the SDK that writes data to the store.
 Let’s define the `CreatePost` keeper function.

 ## x/blog/keeper/keeper.go

+Add a `CreatePost` function that takes two arguments: a [context](https://docs.cosmos.network/master/core/context.html#context-definition) and a post.

 ```go
 func (k Keeper) CreatePost(ctx sdk.Context, post types.Post) {